BestTimesToVisit.com Logo

 food

 Find a small, unassuming café tucked away in the Casbah and order a steaming glass of sweet mint tea.
-Observe locals engaging in animated conversations and soak in the authentic atmosphere.
-This is the perfect way to rest your feet and absorb the local rhythm.
+Observe locals engaging in lively conversation, a quintessential Algerian experience.
+This is the perfect midday pause to recharge and absorb the local rhythm.

 Best time: Year-round